jcstacey/pig-game/README.md

 # pig-game
-JavaScript driven dice game in the browser.
+JavaScript Driven Dice Game in the Browser.

 GAME RULES: